learn-co-curriculum/phase-1-maintaining-a-blog/README.md

 Aside from standing out to employers, maintaining a blog keeps you sharp.
 It gives you the opportunity to put your skills to use.
-Skills like developing and designing your website to writing content.
+Skills like developing and designing your website and writing content.

 Blogging also gives you the opportunity to engage with other bloggers, and vice versa.
 It is a great way to engage with others and build relationships with